7thLucas/full-app-6a2da-0ac3f-4711/_doc/product-overview.md

 ## Positioning Statement

-ISI Platform is the first AI governance cybersecurity system — built to make enterprise AI deployments provably safe, auditable, and contractually defensible.
+ISI Nexus is the first AI governance cybersecurity system — built to make enterprise AI deployments provably safe, auditable, and contractually defensible.
 It sits above every AI model a company runs, acting as an independent judge that cannot be influenced by the models it monitors.
 Not an antivirus.
 Not a firewall.
 A governance engine.

 ## Brand & Tone